Surviving Postpartum Depression/Anxiety

 “Maybe you’re not feeling depressed, but instead very anxious.
 Postpartum anxiety symptoms include constant worries and fears.
 Maybe you can’t sleep or eat.
 Maybe you are worried all the time that something terrible is going to happen to you or someone you love.
 You could have postpartum anxiety.” – Postpartum Progress

 I worked hard to overcome PPD/PPA.
 I said goodbye to toxic family members and that was one of the difficult decisions we, as a family had to make.
 I fought through mastitis and succeed.
 I finally was able to sleep at night.
-Well, not sleep through the night, because of baby.
+Well, not sleep through the night, because of the baby.
 I was able to bond with Coral and enjoy the little moments after the hormonal changes leveled down.
 I finally felt happy being a mother.

 One of the biggest regrets of my life was not seeking help.
 I was afraid, ashamed and did not want to seem like I wasn’t happy with my baby.
 Please, do not repeat my mistake.
 Call your doctor ASAP.